-Dublin Simon Community acknowledges and responds to its role in protecting the safety, health and welfare of all its employees and those with whom the organisation comes in contact with in the course of its work.
-It is aware of and understands its legal obligations and is committed to compliance with the Safety, Health and Welfare at Work Act (2005), Safety, Health and Welfare at Work (General Application) Regulations (2007) and other legislation in relation to health, safety and welfare in the workplace.
+respond to our role in protecting the safety, health and welfare of all our employees and those with whom the organisation comes in contact within the course of our work.
+We are aware of and understands our legal obligations and we are committed to compliance with the Safety, Health and Welfare at Work Act (2005), Safety, Health and Welfare at Work (General Application) Regulations (2007) and other legislation in relation to health, safety and welfare in the workplace.

-The organisation is committed to implementing, managing and conducting programmes that ensures, where possible, that all risks and hazards are eliminated or otherwise controlled to an acceptable level and include:
+We are committed to implementing, managing and conducting programmes that ensures, where possible, that all risks and hazards are eliminated or otherwise controlled to an acceptable level and include:

-- 1. Annually reviewed Safety Statements for all premises and services. - 2.
+- 1. Annually review of Safety Statements for all premises and services. - 2.
 Policies to cover a range of specific situations identified by the company in our compliance with legislation